gumaerc-testorg/wgs.110j-spring-2016/content/pages/readings-and-films/_index.md

 "[Birth Control and Black Children: A Statement by the Black Unity (Peekskill, N.Y.)," and "A Response: By Black Sisters](http://library.duke.edu/digitalcollections/wlmpc_wlmms01008/)." _Poor Black Women_, Duke University Libraries Digital Collections.

 Friedan, Betty.
 "The Problem That Has No Name."
 Chapter 1 in _The Feminine Mystique_.
-50th anniversary edition.
+50{{< sup "th" >}} anniversary edition.
 W. W. Norton & Company, 2013.
 ISBN: 9780393346787.

 Hanisch, Carol. "[The Personal is Political: Introduction - January 2006](http://www.carolhanisch.org/CHwritings/PIP.html)," carolhanisch.org.